Buyer24.ai

 When tail spend is managed through a consistent, AI-assisted process, you gain:

 • Spend visibility.
-Every tail-spend transaction is tracked, categorized, and analyzable.
-You can identify consolidation opportunities you didn't know existed.
+Every tail-spend transaction is tracked, categorized, and analyzable, which feeds the kind of spend analysis that surfaces consolidation opportunities you didn't know existed.

 • Supplier intelligence.
 Over time, you build a database of supplier responses, pricing trends, and performance data for categories that were previously invisible.